anvbis/anvbis.github.io/content/posts/linux-kernel-0-kernel-module-interaction.md

 Resolving deltas: 100% (59/59), done.
 ```

-To download and build the Kernel version specified in `pwnkernel/build.sh` (in addition to compiling Kernel modules for testing - but more on that later) all we need to do is run the `build.sh` script itself.
+You can optionally specify the kernel version you want to download and compile within the `build.sh` script.
+By default it should be Linux version 5.4.0.

 ```
 ~/ $ cd pwnkernel/
 ~/pwnkernel $ ./build.sh
 ```

-We can run the kernel emulator by simply executing the `launch.sh` script - note that the target Kernel version is specified within this script.
-After execution we can see that we're dropped into a shell inside the QEMU virtual machine.
+Running the virtual machine is equally simple, it's as easy as executing the `launch.sh` script - note that the target kernel version is specified within this script.
+After executing we can see we're dropped into a shell inside the virtual machine.

 ```
 ~/pwnkernel $ ./launch.sh